EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 These two optimizations used together result in the most efficient interaction between the Client and RS, as consisting of only two roundtrips to upload the access token, run EDHOC and access the protected resource at the RS.

 Also, a further optimization is used upon uploading a second access token to the RS, following the expiration of the first one.
-That is, after posting the second access token, the Client and RS do not run EDHOC again, but rather EDHOC-KeyUpdate() and EDHOC-Exporter() building on the same EDHOC session established before.
+That is, after posting the second access token, the Client and RS do not run EDHOC again, but rather EDHOC-KeyUpdate() and EDHOC-Exporter() building on the same, previously completed EDHOC execution.

 ~~~~~~~~~~~~~~~~~~~~~~~
     C                                 AS                             RS